ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/deployment-considerations.markdown

-# Installation : Deployment considerations
+# Installation : Deployment Considerations

-Deployment of a RavenDB cluster requires some thought about how to setup the network, the cluster and the databases you'll use.
+Deployment of a RavenDB cluster requires some thought about how to setup the network and the cluster and the databases you'll use.
-In terms of hardware, while obviously more is generally better, RavenDB can do quite well on small instances (such as a resource limited Docker container) and scale upward to machines with hundreds of GB of RAM and large number of cores.
+In terms of hardware, while obviously more is generally better, RavenDB can do quite well on small instances (such as a resource limited Docker container) and scale upward to machines with hundreds of GB of RAM and a large number of cores.

-## Performance considerations
+## Performance Considerations

-For read-mostly scenarios, the more cores the machine have, the faster RavenDB will be, since reads take no locks and require no coordination from RavenDB.
-For write-heavy scenario, faster cores are better than more cores, generally, but the usual limit is the speed of the storage.
+For read-mostly scenarios, the more cores the machine have, the faster RavenDB will be since reads take no locks and require no coordination from RavenDB.
+For write-heavy scenarios, faster cores are better than more cores generally, but the usual limit is the speed of the storage.
 For both reads & writes, given the choice between more cores and more memory, the typical answer would be to get more memory.

-RavenDB does just fine when the size of the databases exceed the size of the physical memory, it is important to note, but it will make use of all the memory that it can to ensure speedy queries and fast responses, so the more memory it has available, the better things are.
+RavenDB does just fine when the size of the databases exceed the size of the physical memory.
+It will make use of all the memory that it can to ensure speedy queries and fast responses.
+So the more memory it has available, the better things are.

-In a cluster environment, avoid using a SAN or NAS to store the data from multiple RavenDB nodes in the same physical location, it is much better to have each node use its local disks, because this way there is no contention between the different nodes on the same storage resources.
+In a cluster environment, avoid using a SAN or NAS to store the data from multiple RavenDB nodes in the same physical location.
+It is much better to have each node use its local disks because this way there is no contention between the different nodes on the same storage resources.

 Storage latency is also a very important factor in RavenDB's performance.
 If you are running on cloud infrastructure, you should